OneOps Team Blog

 You might also be curious about what happens In The Press and Elsewhere.

-But now, here is the latest from the OneOps team:
+But now, here is the latest from the OneOps team - unless you want to see it all in the archive:

 We are on a roll!
 Just a week has passed and we are alreday giving you another release.
 This time with some significant features like support for Slack notifications.